-For years we’d heard about all the pet friendly things to do in Charleston.
-From stunning beaches and tranquil parks, to mouth-watering eateries and unique attractions that roll out the “pets welcome” mat.
-When we were finally able to visit, Ty and Buster were positively drooling to sniff out the top pet friendly things to do in Charleston!
+For years we’d heard about the hospitality of Charleston – both to humans and pets.
+So, when we were finally able to visit, Ty and Buster were positively drooling to sniff out the top pet friendly things to do in Charleston!

-The only disappointment of our trip was that we couldn’t stay longer!
+The only disappointment of our trip was that we couldn’t stay longer.
 This historic city has so much to offer that we couldn’t get to it all.
-And we don’t want the same thing to happen to you.
-So, to help you plan your next pet friendly vacation, we’ve gathered the top 11 pet friendly things to do in Charleston.
+And we don’t want the same thing to happen to you!
+So, to help you plan your next pet friendly vacation, below you’ll find our favorite pet friendly things to do in Charleston.

 Pet Friendly Hotels in Charleston

-One of the most interesting aspects of Charleston is its architecture, specifically the elegant old homes that line the streets.
-Many residences date back to the days before the Civil War and speak to a more cordial, less hectic life.
-The grand side porches facing Charleston Harbor were built to catch the evening breeze.
-And take a peek at the impeccably-kept side yards as you pass by on the sidewalk.
+One of the most interesting aspects of Charleston is its architecture –specifically the elegant old homes that line the streets.
+Many of these residences date back to the days before the Civil War and speak to a more cordial, less hectic life.

 2. White Point Garden

-From dawn – 9am and 5pm – 11pm, this 5.7 acre park is an off-leash dog area, and there are plenty of dog-savvy squirrels to give your pup a run for his money!
-The park is not enclosed by a fence, so a reliable recall is important for any dogs playing sans leash.
+From dawn to 9am and 5pm to 11pm, this 5.7 acre park is an off-leash dog area.
+And there are plenty of dog-savvy squirrels to give your pup a run for his money!
+The park is not enclosed by a fence, so a reliable recall is extremely important for any dogs playing sans leash.

 3. The Battery